SpiderInk/frogteam/README.md

 ## Tasks - On Deck

-- BUG: Messages getting processed multiple times **done**
-- BUG: Missing projects.json **done**
 - BUG: Answer tab looses context sometimes, needs to have state
-- BUG: Fix projects file, should copy from resources with the one no-project

-- Update panel displays for team and prompt lib **done**

 mlflow
     - experiment setup